Ratta dynasty: Belgaum Fort

-Belgaum Fort was built in 1204 by chief Bichiraja in 1204, Belgaum Fort was built by chief Jaya Raja, who also known as Bichi Raja.
+In 1204, Belgaum Fort was built by chief Jaya Raja, who was also known as Bichi Raja.
 Later, the Yadavas of Devagiri defeated Rattas and captured the Belgaum Fort.

 The Belgaum fort (Originally built by the Ratta dynasty, later fortified by Yakub Ali Khan of the Bijapur Sultanate) was well known for its unique building structure and its huge moat surrounding the fort, which made it inaccessible to the enemies.
 The Belgaum fort served as a bulwark against the attacks of invading armies.
 It steadfastly held fort as Belgaum played host to a multitude of dynasties, from the Rattas, the Vijayanagar emperors, Bijapur Sultans, Marathas and finally the British.
 During the freedom movement of India, Mahatma Gandhi was imprisoned here.

 The inside of the fort is stretched about 1000 yards long and 800 yards broad.
 The fort was well built as a Military store.
 An ancient Jain temple (Kamal Basadi) is also present inside the fort.

 Belgaum Fort has been ruled by Dynasties such as Kadambas, Rashtra Kutas, Kalyan Chalukyas, Rattas, Bahamanis, Marathas.
 In the year 1778 it was under Tipu Sultan kingdom.
 In 1818, Gen. Munro British Officer took over the fort & built houses inside the Fort for Residence of Army Officers.